chpc-tech-eval/scc/tutorial1/README.md

 > [!CAUTION]
 > Setting up a password for any user *- especially the default user -* will make your VM's vulnerable to [Brute Force SSH Attacks](https://helpcenter.trendmicro.com/en-us/article/tmka-19689)!

-* Running Basic Networking Commands
+## Running Basic Linux Commands and Services

   Once logged into your head node, you can now make use of the [previously discussed basic networking commands](#terminal-mobaxterm-and-windows-powershell-commands): `ip a`, `ping`, `ip route` and `tracepath`, refer to [Discussion on GitHub](https://github.com/chpc-tech-eval/chpc24-scc-nmu/discussions/48) for example out, and to also post your screenshots as comments.